Jesperoka/EE5020-project/README.md

 ---
 ### Introduction

 In this project, a Rust implementation of the Sequential Importance Resampling (SIR) particle filter for multiple target tracking is presented.
 The SIR particle filter is a popular algorithm used in state estimation problems, and there are several extensions of the filter for tracking multiple targets in a dynamic environment.
-By using a simple nearest measurement particle association approach combined with some thresholding heuristics, a fairly simple implementation is able to track multiple targets with switching dynamics to varying degrees in the face of clutter.
+By using a simple nearest measurement particle association approach, combined with some thresholding heuristics, a fairly simple implementation is able to track multiple targets with switching dynamics to varying degrees in the face of clutter.
 This is done with somewhat conservative assumptions, allowing for improvements in an actual application.
 The main goal of the project to learn about the particle filter and extend it in some fashion.
 It's written in Rust because I wanted to.

 ### Simulated System Dynamics